DataZooDE/flapi/Readme.md

-# flAPI: Instant APIs for Static Datasets
+# flAPI: Instant SQL based APIs

 flAPI is a powerful service that automatically generates read-only APIs for datasets by utilizing SQL templates.
 Built on top of [DuckDB](https://duckdb.org/) and leveraging its SQL engine and extension ecosystem, flAPI offers a seamless way to connect to various data sources and expose them as RESTful APIs.